-- 4. Inspect the flue-ways of the stove weekly and ensure that there are no blockages.
+- 3. IMPORTANT: The first few fires should be relatively small to permit the refractory to set proper ly and season the stove.
+During these firings it is recommended to ventilate the room as an unpleasant (not toxic) odour may be emitted as the paint is completing curement. - 4.
+Inspect the flue-ways of the stove weekly and ensure that there are no blockages.
 Check flue ways before lighting especially after a shut down period.
 Please see chimney cleaning section. - 5.
+Before loading fresh fuel into the firebox, riddle fully to remove all ashes.
+This will allow better and cleaner burning.
+See Re-Fuelling section. - 6.
 Never allow a build up of ashes in the ash pan, as this will cause the grate to burn out prematurely.
-Empty the ashpan when refuelling. - 6.
-Avoid slow burning of damp or unseasoned fuel as this will result in tarring flue ways and chimney i.e. peat or timber. - 7.
-Allow adequate air ventilation to ensure plenty of air for combustion. - 8.
-Do not burn rubbish/household plastic. - 9.
-Clean the chimney at least twice a year. - 10.
+Empty the ashpan when refuelling. - 7.
+Avoid slow burning of damp or unseasoned fuel as this will result in tarring flue ways and chimney i.e. peat or timber. - 8.
+Allow adequate air ventilation to ensure plenty of air for combustion. - 9.
+Do not burn rubbish/household plastic. - 10.
+Do not operate the stove with the ash-door open as this will over heat the unit causing unnecessary damage. - 11.
+Clean the chimney at least twice a year. - 12.
 Burning soft fuels such as timber and peat will stain the glass.
 Regular cleaning will prevent permanent staining.
-Clean with soapy water when cool. - 11.
-Keep all combustible materials a safe distance away from unit, please see section for clearances to combustibles. - 12.
-Never use aerosol spray near the appliance when it is in operation. - 13.
+Clean with soapy water when cool. - 13.
+Keep all combustible materials a safe distance away from unit, please see section for clearances to combustibles. - 14.
+Never use aerosol spray near the appliance when it is in operation. - 15.
 For safety reasons never leave children or the elderly unaccompanied while stove is in use.
-Use a fire guard. - 14.
-Avoid contact with the appliance when in use as stove reaches very high operating temperatures. - 15.
+Use a fire guard. - 16.
+Avoid contact with the appliance when in use as stove reaches very high operating temperatures. - 17.
 This appliance should be regularly maintained by a competent service engineer.

-INSTALLATION & OPERATING INSTRUCTIONS
+THE LISMORE SOLID FUEL NON BOILER STOVE INSTALLATION & OPERATING INSTRUCTIONS